yvelikova/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_bp_intro.md

 ## Secure connections

-As stated earlier, all connections between internal components ( API Gateways and Node Managers) are secured by mutual authentication.
+All connections between internal components (API Gateways and Node Managers) are secured by mutual authentication.
 Best practices would recommend securing all connections to external networks with mutual authentication, where that is supported by the back-end service.

 Similarly, where API Gateway is receiving messages over various protocols, ensure these connections are mutually authenticated where possible.